james-harper/data-contracts/README.md

 Data contracts defined here can be shared between multiple services.

+This was originally designed for use with Laravel projects in mind, so there are some Laravel-specific convenience methods - dealing with validation rules or automatically converting to API resources, for example.

 ## Installation

 This can be included in other packages via composer.

 ## Defining Contracts